AxisCommunications/acap-native-sdk-examples/utility-libraries/README.md

  *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# ACAP3 applications interacting with external libraries
+# ACAP applications interacting with external libraries
 This README file lists examples of how to build and use libraries in an application

 ## Getting started